mattrohr/dotfiles/README.md

 ## Notes
 If `.secret` exists, it will be sourced in [`.zshrc`](https://github.com/mattrohr/dotfiles/blob/master/.zshrc) along with the other files.
 You may use this to add commands and files you don’t want to commit to a public repository like `~/.ssh/config`, `/etc/hosts`, and `~/.gnupg/`

 Scripts are idempotent, they can safely be run again.
-Useful for when settings get reset, like when macOS updates clobber Touch ID sudo authentication permission.
+This is useful for when settings get reset, like when macOS updates clobber Touch ID sudo authentication permission.

 Finally, if you're new to macOS, read [tips and tricks](./tips.md).

 ## Acknowledgements
 - [Mathias Bynens](https://mathiasbynens.be/) for his [dotfiles repository structure](https://github.com/mathiasbynens/dotfiles)
-- [Kevin Suttle](http://kevinsuttle.com/) for cataloging [macOS-Defaults project](https://github.com/kevinSuttle/macOS-Defaults), which provides sensible documentation for [`/.macOS`](https://github.com/mattrohr/dotfiles/blob/main/.macOS)
+- [Kevin Suttle](http://kevinsuttle.com/) for cataloging [macOS-Defaults project](https://github.com/kevinSuttle/macOS-Defaults), which provides sensible documentation for [`.macos`](https://github.com/mattrohr/dotfiles/blob/main/.macOS)
 - [Anish Athalye](https://github.com/anishathalye) for his [prompt theme](https://github.com/anishathalye/dotfiles/blob/master/zsh/prompt.zsh)